ksnow-be/push_swap_checker/README.md

 # PUSH_SWAP_CHECKER

-Do MAKE in your Push_Swap project dir, then put TEST.SH in the same folder.
+1) Do MAKE in your Push_Swap project dir, then put TEST.SH in the same folder.

-./test.sh "x" "y" "z", where your push_swap will be runned Z times with random values from X to Y
+2) Run ./test.sh VAL1 VAL2 VAL3 , where your push_swap will be runned VAL3 times with random values from VAL1 to VAL2

 EXAMPLE: